 Data Quality Framework: Implementing a data quality framework is the best way to ensure that your data is cleansed and prepared for use in real-time.
 The framework can be implemented when a data specialist has access to a solution that allows them to apply quality benchmarks at various stages of the data cleansing process.

-Bad data is no longer something companies can ignore.
+This is no longer something companies can ignore.
 If an organization wants to be data-driven and prepare for the information era, they need to implement a data quality framework fast.
-We cannot afford the consequences of bad data.
+We cannot afford the consequences anymore.

 Businesses are investing millions of dollars in cloud systems and technologies, hardware infrastructure, and software solutions to capture data and derive key insights from it.
 However, the insights are only as good as the data analyzed.
-Bad data is a real problem.
-Businesses aren’t aware of the impact of this bad information.
+This is a real problem.
+Businesses aren’t aware of the impact of it.
 Bad data is any data that is unstructured and suffers from quality issues such as inaccurate, incomplete, inconsistent, and duplicated information.
-This unfortunately, is an inherent characteristic of data that is collected in its raw form.
-For example, social media data is often unstructured data that needs to be processed before it can be used for analysis or business intelligence. he causes of bad data vary – human entry error, deliberate use of confusing information, poor data collection methods are just some of the most common reasons for bad data.
+Bad data, unfortunately, is an inherent characteristic of data that is collected in its raw form.
+For example, social media data is often unstructured data that needs to be processed before it can be used for analysis or business intelligence.
+The causes vary – human entry error, deliberate use of confusing information, poor data collection methods are just some of the most common reasons for it.
 5 Ways Bad Data Harms Your Business: 1.
 It creates flawed insights 2.
 It causes failed migration projects 3.
 It affects organizational efficiency 4.
 It is a bottleneck in digital transformation 5.
 It results in costly expenses.
 Bad data is no longer something companies can ignore.
 If an organization wants to be data-driven and prepare for the information era, they need to implement a data quality framework fast.
 We cannot afford the consequences of bad data.